 The LACOE County Committee held a public hearing on the City's petition to form an independent Malibu Unified School District (MUSD) on Saturday, April 17, 2021.
 (View video of the meeting).
 The County Committee ultimately decided to continue the hearing to Saturday, September 18, 2021.

 LACOE COUNTY COMMITTEE ON SCHOOL DISTRICT ORGANIZATION STAFF'S PRELIMINARY REPORT ON THE CITY'S PETITION

 On September 2, 2021, LACOE County Committee staff distributed its preliminary report on the City's petition.
 The County Committee staff also released a Spanish language version of the report's executive summary.

-As part of the he City submitted clarifications to the preliminary report prepared by LACOE County Committee staff.
+As part of the supplemental material the City submitted to the County Committee in advance of the September 18 hearing, the City submitted clarifications to the preliminary report prepared by LACOE County Committee staff.
 View the City's memo providing clarifications to the LACOE County Committee staff's preliminary report.

 PROPOSED FINANCIAL TERMS OF SEPARATION

 SM-MUSD and Malibu both agree that the District should be separated but are not aligned on the financial terms of separation.
 The City has proposed to allocate funding in the same way that other school districts throughout California receive funding.